 ‘Yes, Sergeant Major!’

 And before he knew it, there was a passing out parade, through the streets of Eastborne.
 And very soon after that he was on a ship: throbbing like a migraine, sliding through the night-coloured waters and churning the sea to cotton-coloured suds behind.
 The air was clear and salt-smelling and the sky was very blue overhead.
-Stark bone-coloured November clouds flounced past, going in the same direction he was going.
+Stark bone-coloured November clouds flounced past, heading in the same direction he was, and with similar eagerness.

 The 28th Battalion was seconded to the King's Shropshire Light Infantry, and for a week or so Esau did nothing but ferry orders and requests from the front to various places behind the lines.
 Things changed with the Battle of Mons.
-New orders: so Esau cycled up the road to Cambrai with Taff on his left and Algie on his right, one of eighteen cycling soldiers ordered to report for combat duty.
-The land through which they passed was flat, weirdly peaceful, farms and forests on all sides.
+New orders.
+So Esau cycled up the road to Cambrai with Taff on his left and Algie on his right, one of eighteen cycling soldiers ordered to report for combat duty.
+The land through which they passed was flat, weirdly peaceful, farms and forests on every side.
 Taff was puffing so hard he looked like a steam engine.
 Frost had worked its lacework into the soil and the sky was the colour of granite.
 Up ahead was the rumble and crack of a purely manmade thunder.

 They found an officer and showed their orders, but he said he didn't know where the Shropshires were now: ‘falling back on Douai, the last I heard’.
 Further conversation was prevented by the abrupt and terrifying firework crackle of rifle-fire and the tediously repetitive barking noise of a machine-gun grinding out rounds.
 Esau took a position amongst the rubble and tried to pick out a target at which to fire back.
 But he couldn't see anything.